 Due to the sheer number of women coming forward, the #Time’ sUp trend was created, with the aim of encouraging women to speak out.
 The idea was that actresses would post #Time’ sUp posts on social media, showing their solidarity with other women.
 They all decided to wear black to the Golden Globes this past Sunday to show their support.
-Though the intentions under all this are good, I must admit, I wasn’t impressed.
+Though the intentions under all this are good, I wasn’t impressed.

 There are a few exceptions, of course.
 Greta Gerwig was asked about her work with Woody Allen, and how she was able to work with such a bad man.
 She said she didn’t want to talk about it just yet, and I can understand that.
 It must be hard to learn that you were part of something that hurt someone else so much.
 And we also don’t know how Woody Allen treated her.
-He could have treated her badly too, or threatened her to keep her quiet.
-After taking time to process it, she has now stated that she regrets working with him and will never do again in the future.
-These things are a little iffy, because people should always speak out if they can, but growth is always good regardless.
+He could have treated her badly too or threatened her to keep her quiet.
+After taking the time to process it, she has now stated that she regrets working with him and will never do it again in the future.
+These things are a little iffy because people should always speak out if they can, but growth is still good regardless.

 But there are also people like Paris Hilton, who claimed that the women who accused Trump of rape were lying to “get attention and to get fame.”
 Despite this, she also wore an all-black dress and tweeted #Time’ sUp.
 I find this so hypocritical and superficial.
 There were many similarly behaving actresses and celebrities involved in this movement, which was disappointing.